 Does coffee work in vegetarian or vegan chili?

-Can I combine coffee with other secret ingredients like chocolate?
+Can I combine coffee with cocoa powder?

 How do I adjust coffee amounts for slow cooker chili?